 Moving to rural Kansas in 2008, she added now-defunct blogs, Tentative Kansan and Christine Reads, to her five-year run as a recipe blogger (50,000 readers for Veggie Test-Drive) and garnered a wide readership in the publishing world (20,000 readers) with weekly book reviews.
 She opened a food stand, Sweetly, and lead a bakery start-up, The Coffee Loft, to local fame with a weekly roster of breads and pastries.
 Living in the country offered the chance to jumpstart her writing career beyond the blogging world.
 She began a Going Green advice column for health magazine Vibrant Life, attended creative writing classes in the evenings and met with a literary group from the University of Kansas.

-Christine still runs her graphic design business, but is selective about her clients.
+Christine runs a selective freelance graphic design and writing business.
 In 2016 she won a gold EXCEL award for the design of PULSE magazine, an ongoing contract client.
 Her writing appears bimonthly in Vibrant Life magazine on the topic of simple living, and she wakes at 5am to tackle creative work before homeschooling her two kids, ages eight and six.
 Christine lives outside of Denver, where she bakes on the regular, reads, knits, hosts potlucks and gatherings, and crafts with friends.
 Her cinnamon rolls are epic.

 Yes, Christine is currently writing books.
 Several.
 She’s also accepting freelance writing assignments with generous timelines, giving preference to recurring work and/or community-building themes.